Consensus, FLP and Paxos

 DIAGRAM

-We’ve definitely managed to create something fault-tolerant this time: each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable, so the variable is never lost.
-Even if a node crashes, the remaining nodes can still broadcast updates to one another and read their local replicas.
-So we can still get and set the variable any time we have at least one node online.
+One good thing I can say about this new design: it’s definitely fault tolerant.
+Each node has its own replica of the variable, so as long as we have at least one live node which has not faulted, we also have a live replica of the variable.
+All remaining nodes can still send set RPCs to one another, so the variable keeps working even if some nodes crash.
+It is definitely fault tolerant.

-Here’s a problem: even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
-What if two nodes do an update in parallel?
+Even with fast computers and fast networks, it still takes some amount of time for a broadcast to reach every node.
+What if two nodes happen to do an update simultaneously?

 DIAGRAM